Purchase Order: What It Is & How to Create One [+ Template]

 4. Contract Purchase Orders

-A contract purchase order is the most formal variation.
+Contract purchase orders (CPO) are more of a legally binding contract between the vendor and buyer for future purchases.
 In this case, the buyer and seller sign a contract outlining the terms of the purchase before a purchase order referencing the contract is issued.
 This type of purchase order offers the most legal protection for those involved.

 5. Digital Purchase Orders